“Christ Jesus came into the world to save sinners– of whom I am the foremost.” from the letter to St. Timothy.

 He forgave my sins, and paid the price by dying on the Cross.
 The Cross is at the center for our lives for that very reason.
 We wear Crosses.
 We decorate our walls with Crosses.
 The Lord changed it from a method of shameful death into means for eternal life.

 Did you know that there is a feast day for the Cross?
-It was yesterday, always September 14, the Exaltation of the Holy Cross.
+September 14 is the Exaltation of the Holy Cross.

 This feast celebrates three things: the discovery of the true cross by St. Helena, the dedication of the Basilica and Shrine built on Calvary by her son Emperor Constantine, and the triumph of the cross by which Christ defeated sin and death, winning for us salvation and everlasting beatific life in heaven.